 For Broken Glass

 So things got crazy, and a couple of glasses were broken.
 "First, you want to sweep up as much of the glass as you can with a dustpan and brush," Yardan says.
 "Then, use slices of bread to clean up any little shards that may be lingering.
 Wrap the bread in newspaper, and toss it."

 For Lipstick Stains

 Your girlfriends may have decided to rock their hot new holiday lipsticks, but that's no reason to scrub your wine glasses all morning.
-"Use half a cup of white vinegar and warm soapy water to wash your glasses," Yardan says.
+"Use 1/2 cup of white vinegar and warm, soapy water to wash your glasses," Yardan says.
 The stains should come off instantly.

 For Floor Scuffs